mmaceira/RNN_for_Inferring_Intentions/README.md

 # Recurrent Neural Networks for Inferring Intentions in Shared Tasks for Industrial Collaborative Robots
 Repository with the implementation of RO-MAN article

-Recurrent Neural Networks for Inferring Intentions in Shared Tasks for Industrial Collaborative Robots
+**Recurrent Neural Networks for Inferring Intentions in Shared Tasks for Industrial Collaborative Robots**

+### Abstract

 Industrial robots are evolving to work closely with humans in shared spaces.
 Hence, robotic tasks are increasingly shared between humans and robots in collaborative settings.
 To enable a fluent human robot collaboration,